-The Lightning port was first introduced with the iPhone 5, replacing the 30-pin connector that had been used on every previous iPhone and iPod.
-It meant the industry had to instantly adapt, most notably by releasing new speaker docks and accessories to accommodate the smaller connection.
+The Lightning port was first introduced with the iPhone 5 back in September 2012, replacing the 30-pin connector that had been used for charging on every previous iPhone and iPod – but its inclusion didn't do away with the 3.5mm jack for your headphones entirely.

+The Lightning port's introduction meant the industry had to adapt overnight, most notably by releasing new speaker docks and accessories to accommodate the smaller connection.
 Apple released an adapter that allowed you still to use your 30-pin device, but only with a Lightning dock or speaker.

 When Apple quietly killed off the iPod Classic in September 2014, it took with it the last Apple device using the company’s 30-pin connector.